 How to Save Money on Books (What Your Campus Bookstore Doesn’t Want You to Know)

 Some of you sell your souls to your campus bookstore.
-Some of you save a little bit of money by using Amazon.
+And some of you save a *little bit* of money by using Amazon.
 But here are tips and tricks for saving A LOT of money for your books this semester.